 Under the General Data Protection Regulation (GDPR), early years settings must inform parents about the data they hold and how it is used.
 Data covers personal information such as names, addresses, date of birth, etc., and should also include information about whether the data is passed to any third parties, for example the local authority.
 If parents have any questions about how data is being used or stored within an early years setting, they should contact the childcare provider directly.

-The 'Your Personal Data' section on the free early education entitlement (FEEE) parent agreement forms explains how Essex County Council holds and uses this data.
+The 'Your Personal Data' section on the funded early education entitlement (FEEE) parent agreement forms explains how Essex County Council holds and uses this data.
 Information on how the Department for Education (DfE) holds and uses this data can be found on its website.